SauloMcChelsom/rxjs/README.md

  **2\.**   | max           | The max method is used to take an observable with all values and return an observable with the maximum value from the list\.
  **3\.**   | min           | The min method is used to take an observable with all values and return an observable with the minimum value from the list\.
  **4\.**   | reduce        | In reduce operator, an accumulator function is used on the input observable\.
 It returns the accumulated value in an observable form, with an optional seed value passed to the accumulator function\.
-So, the reduce function takes two arguments, one accumulator function, and second the seed value\.

 ### Join Operators
 Following is the list of operators that can be used as join operators: